AP Top 25 Reality Check: CFP preview unlikely for Cincinnati | Times Leader

 AP voters have generally treated G5 teams better than the selection committee, especially the highest ranked team from outside the Power Five.
 For example, last year Cincinnati moved up to sixth in the AP poll during the final few weeks of the regular season while the Bearcats were dropping — while remaining unbeaten — in the CFP rankings.

 The rest of the AP’s top four this week were Alabama at No. 3 and Oklahoma fourth.
-Michigan State .
+Michigan State moved up to No. 5.

 Twice in the last three seasons has the CFP’s first rankings had the same four teams as the preceding AP poll but with Nos.
 3 and 4 flipped.